Ted's Hiking World Kuna Crest Lakes

 *

-Needing now only to find a way down the hill and make my way over to the main trail, I am unsure of the best route.
-I could follow the Kuna Lake outlet stream as it winds downhill; but it looks as if there might be a more direct route.
-I head northeast for a quarter-mile, over to a pond that is indicated on the map.
-And I am glad that I did, for this is a very pleasant little place.
+Needing now only to find a way down the hill and make my way over to the main trail, I am unsure of the best plan.
+I could follow the Kuna Lake outlet stream as it winds downhill, but it looks as if there might be a more direct route.
+I head northeast for a quarter-mile, over to a pond that is indicated on the map and which proves to be a very pleasant little spot.

-Just north of the pond's outlet, I find a series of small red cliffs that are easily negotiated.
+Just north of the pond's outlet are some small red cliffs that are easily negotiated.

 * *